Here are some common questions we’ve answered for our patients

 What do I do if I have a dental emergency and need urgent help?

-If you find that you have a dental emergency during our normal surgery hours you should contact the practice and we'll ensure you’re offered an appointment with either Duncan or Hassan, that day.
+If you find that you have a dental emergency during our normal surgery hours you should contact the practice and we'll ensure you’re offered an appointment with either Duncan or Grug, that day.
 It helps us if you contact us as early in the day as you can, although we do understand that as dental emergencies are unpredictable and can occur at any time this is not always possible.
 We guarantee same day appointments for our registered patients.
 If the emergency occurs when the practice is closed, we belong to the local emergency dental advice scheme, which provides cover for evenings, weekends & public holidays.
 The details of this service can be found by dialing our telephone number – 01252 722504 – outside surgery hours and having a pen and paper ready to take down a few details.

 What are the ways I can pay my bill?